wanderwaltz/wanderwaltz.github.io/_posts/2016-03-18-safe-array-literals.md

 ]];
 {% endhighlight %}

 without worrying about accidentally getting `nil` in one of these object references.
-Here I've just constructed them, but what their initializers may fail?[^1] What if I don't really know where the objects come from (as if I got them from elsewhere as method parameters)?
+Here I've just constructed them, but what their initializers may fail?[^1] What if I do not really know where the objects come from (as if I got them from elsewhere as method parameters)?

-[^1]: Well, yes, we have to decide what to actually do with these possible `nil` objects if we
-      encounter one of these.
-In our codebases the most frequent case is to just skip them, so this is the scenario I'm considering.
+[^1]: Well, yes, we have to decide what to do with these possible `nil` objects if we encounter one of these.
+In our codebases the most common case is just to skip them, so this is the scenario I am considering.

 **Solution #1: Explicit `nil` checks** One obvious alternative is to `nil`-check all of the objects before adding them to the array, but it is much uglier:

 {% highlight objc %}
 NSMutableArray *actions = [[NSMutableArray alloc] init];